stardog-union/stardog-blog/content/posts/stardog4-gremlin-meets-semantics.md

 and other semantic services.
 Which is to say that a Gremlin traversal can interact with inferred edges, nodes, and node properties.

-{We need a dataset and some rules and constraints...}
+{We need a dataset (use http://grouplens.org/datasets/movielens/) and some rules and constraints...}

 For example, consider...